GameModsBR/MyChunks/README.md

 * The protections must be highly optimized for performance
 * All chunk data must be loaded and unloaded with the chunk
 * The data must be saved in binary form without databases
-* An optional database support that uses standartized SQL, so the server owners can use any database.
+* An optional database support that uses standardized SQL, so the server owners can use any database.
 * A way to allow the server owners to change the data storage engine (database or binary) without loosing data.